Document Legalization in Kenya: MFA eCitizen, Embassy Legalization, Costs & Apostille Route

 1. Go to the official MFA eCitizen portal.

-2. Sign in with the relevant eCitizen account.
+2. Sign in with the relevant eCitizen account or OTP option where available.

 3. Select the correct authentication/legalization category for the document.